-If there was one place in Tasmania I really wanted to go (that I hadn’t been before, briefly) was the west coast.
+If there was one place in Tasmania I really wanted to go (that I hadn’t been before, briefly) it was the west coast.
 Being a nature lover, I couldn’t wait to see the pristine forests and water of the mid-west coast of Tas around Strahan.
 I knew the two main tourist features there included the day trip steam train and a day trip cruise.
 I also knew due to price and a 1 year old, the train was probably not an option (the confinement would have been unbearable) and so the boat was our only choice and ended up being an excellent one.

 I personally found that Strahan itself as a town was pretty underwhelming, and in fact, I was quite worried that two nights there would be one too many!
 It really was very isolated and just a bit… well… bland.
 Thanks again to the LP for giving us unrealistic expectations as it claimed Strahan had once been dubbed (by an American newspaper) the ‘best little town in the world’ (um… yeah… ok…).
 I guess the poor weather didn’t help, but I just didn’t find it all that interesting.
 The ladies at the Information Bureau were friendly, but it just had the feel of a very sleepy town, and I guess I was hoping for something a little more upbeat.
 At the end of the day, the issues were really with my expectations and not the town itself, but it was small, and quiet, and needed a lot of the ‘make-your-own-fun’ attitude I seemed to have left back in Stanley.